mestn1y1/learnLingo/README.md

 - **Home Page**: Navigate to the homepage to explore general information and quick links to the Teachers and Favorites pages.
 - **Teachers Page**: Browse available teachers, their details, and choose to add them to your favorites.
 - **Favorites Page**: After logging in, you can access your favorite teachers on this private page.
+- **Theme Switching**: Click the theme toggle button (usually represented by a palette icon) to switch between different themes.
+The selected theme will be applied across the entire application.

 ---

+## 🎨 Theme Switching

+The application supports dynamic theme switching, allowing users to choose from multiple themes.
+The theme context is managed using React's Context API, and the selected theme is applied to all components, ensuring a consistent look and feel.

+---

+### How It Works:

+- **Theme Context**: A context provider (`ThemeProvider`) wraps the application, providing theme-related data (colors, images, etc.) to all components.
+- **Theme Toggle**: A button in the header allows users to switch between themes.
+Each theme has predefined colors for backgrounds, text, and other UI elements.
+- **Dynamic Styling**: Components use the current theme's colors and styles, which are dynamically applied based on the selected theme.